oskariorg/oskari-docs/md/guides/nginx-config.md

 ![Diagram for nginx proxy](/images/documentation/nginx.png)

-In `/etc/nginx/nginx.conf` turn on gzip to
+In `/etc/nginx/nginx.conf` turn on gzip support

     gzip  on;